yohn-dezmon/lending-club-loan-pipeline/README.md

 Thus I decided ultimately to complete the processing using pandas in Python.
 To see the instructions I wrote on how to set up the AWS computing cluster, **please see my commits prior to the commit "updated readme to plain python"**.

 What I was able to get done was to import the data from s3, and to do some checking to ensure that the columns were of the right type.
+With more time I would have completed more data validation like checking for negative values, and aggregations such as those listed in the final section of this readme.

 ### S3 to pandas:

+I stored the loan.csv and LCDataDictionary.xlsx in an s3 bucket.
+To access the s3 bucket I had to use AWS credentials which are stored in a configuration file (config.json) that is hidden from the github repository with .gitignore.
 I was able to extract the csv and data dictionary from s3 and read them into pandas dataframes where I planned to do data validation and aggregation.
 If I were to implement a autonomous pipeline I would have used Airflow to read the